 It is essential that if anyone works alone they do so safely.
 If working alone, help will not be close by and nor will supervision.
 It is important to check that anyone - staff or student - working alone is doing so safely and if the activity includes potential hazardous activity it must not be undertaken by lone workers.
-In some cases it is illegal to undertake certain tasks alone, such as working in confined spaces, with ladders, with explosives, or with electrical hazards.
-All lone working activities must be covered by an approved risk assessment.
+In some cases it is illegal to undertake certain tasks alone, speak out!